wombleton/gitlaw-nz/acts/G/Government Roading Powers Act 1989.md

     Section 43(1) **road** paragraph (c): amended, on 31 August 1990, by section 4 of the Transit New Zealand Amendment Act 1990 (1990 No 122).

     Section 43(1) **urban area**: amended, on 1 July 2003, by [section 262][198] of the Local Government Act 2002 (2002 No 84).

+    Section 43(1) **working day** paragraph (ab): inserted, on 1 January 2014, by [section 8][208] of the Holidays (Full Recognition of Waitangi Day and ANZAC Day) Amendment Act 2013 (2013 No 19).

 #### Roads

 ##### 44 Certain roads vested in Crown

-*   All Government roads declared as such under this Act, the [Public Works Act 1981][205], or any former Public Works Act and, subject to [section 316][208] of the Local Government Act 1974, all roads outside urban areas declared as State highways under the National Roads Act 1953, all roads outside urban areas declared as State highways under this Act, and all roads outside urban areas declared as State highways under the [Land Transport Management Act 2003][195], and the soil thereof, are hereby declared to be vested in the Crown, together with all materials and things of which such roads are composed, or which are capable of being used for the purposes thereof, and which are constructed, placed, or laid upon any such road.
+*   All Government roads declared as such under this Act, the [Public Works Act 1981][205], or any former Public Works Act and, subject to [section 316][209] of the Local Government Act 1974, all roads outside urban areas declared as State highways under the National Roads Act 1953, all roads outside urban areas declared as State highways under this Act, and all roads outside urban areas declared as State highways under the [Land Transport Management Act 2003][195], and the soil thereof, are hereby declared to be vested in the Crown, together with all materials and things of which such roads are composed, or which are capable of being used for the purposes thereof, and which are constructed, placed, or laid upon any such road.

-    Compare: 1981 No 35 [s 122][209]
+    Compare: 1981 No 35 [s 122][210]

-    Section 44: amended, on 13 June 2013, by [section 72][210] of the Land Transport Management Amendment Act 2013 (2013 No 35).
+    Section 44: amended, on 13 June 2013, by [section 72][211] of the Land Transport Management Amendment Act 2013 (2013 No 35).

 ##### 45 Provisions relating to construction of motorways to apply to roads constructed pursuant to middle line

 *   \[Repealed\]

-    Section 45: repealed, on 1 October 1991, by [section 362][211] of the Resource Management Act 1991 (1991 No 69).
+    Section 45: repealed, on 1 October 1991, by [section 362][212] of the Resource Management Act 1991 (1991 No 69).

 ##### 46 Minister may make roads and declare Government or district roads